 Rotex RFG-150 (function generator)

-During one of the dutch hamfests in 2016 I found this generator.
+During one of the dutch hamfests in 2016 I found this old generator.
 I simply had to buy it, since it perfectly matches my counter.
 Once home, I immediately put it to the test and it still worked great!
-It has a built-in counter, using very small 7-segment LED displays, each provided with a small fisheye.
+It has a built-in counter, using five tiny 7-segment LED displays, each provided with a small fisheye.
 The generator goes up to over 1 MHz and produces sine, block and triangle waves.
-It lack duty cycle settings or modulation, but I don’t miss these features that much.
+It lacks duty cycle settings or modulation, but I don’t miss these features that much.

-The Rotex generator has never been as popular as it’s counter, so probably few still exist nowadays.
-Although I do own another function generator (heathkit IG-1271) I prefer this Rotex.
+The Rotex generator has never been as popular as its counter, so probably few exist nowadays.
+I prefer this counter above my other one, which is a Heathkit IG-1271.

 Hameg HM-205 (oscilloscope)